idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/hcgdgfe.md

 We next introduce the variables. `u` is the x-velocity component while `v` is the y-velocity component.
 Note that we use a `MONOMIAL` basis but we could just as well have used `L2_LAGRANGE` or `L2_HIERARCHIC`.
 Note that the default basis order is 1 or `FIRST`.
-Similarly the default `family` is `LAGRANGE` so the the `pressure` variable is implicitly `LAGRANGE`.
+Similarly the default `family` is `LAGRANGE` so the `pressure` variable is implicitly `LAGRANGE`.

 !listing modules/navier_stokes/test/tests/finite_element/ins/cg-dg-hybrid/lid-driven/hybrid-cg-dg.i block=Variables

-We next add the `Kernels` block which adds the parts of the finite element weak form terms that are integrated over element volumes.
+We then add the `Kernels` block which adds the parts of the finite element weak form terms that are integrated over element volumes.
 The first three kernels comprise the x-momentum equation advection, diffusion, and pressure terms and are of type [ADConservativeAdvection.md], [MatDiffusion.md], and